intersel/Blapy/README.md

 ```html
 <a href="test1.html" data-blapy-link="true">Hello World!</a>
 ```
-* Call Blapy script attaching it to the body of your page...
-The body tag should have an "id" attribute and jQuery should be called on this object.
+* Call Blapy jquery script on the body of your page (or any main div in your page)... **The html block should have an "id" attribute**.
 ```html
 <html>
 ...